nickajeglin/Eurorack-pcbs/README.md

 Mult: ready to build, see interactive BOM for parts list, there's only like 3

 Mixer:
-Update 2019-04-18: PCB's for narrow mixer just came in.
-Waiting on mouser parts, and I'll post once the prototype is build.
-I might have some extra PCB's contact me via email if you're interested.

 Update 2019-04-28: prototypes built.
 I reversed the supply rails on the TL072 in the kicad schematic lol.
 That means I need to flip the power header, and change some silk around.
 I should have this one released in a week or so.

+Update 2019-05-15: prototypes are working.
+I gotta put the revision together to fix the reversed supply issue, but my job is kicking my ass right now, so it could be a month or more before I get around to it.
+If you're desperate for a cheap mixer, shoot me an email and I'll send you V1 files.
+Rework of V1 consists of flipping the euro power header and bypass caps 180 deg from the silk on the PCB layout.

-1u LFO: ready to build, minor rework needed for V1.0 !!There's a stalling issue at low frequency I can't figure out!! see the issues page for details
+~1u LFO: ready to build, minor rework needed for V1.0 !!There's a stalling issue at low frequency I can't figure out!! see the issues page for details~ You probably don't want to use this.
+I'm too dumb to figure out the stalling issue, so these are only good for 50hz-->audio rate modulation.
+I did a layout of David Haillant's LFO with SMD components, but I haven't asked permission to share the files yet.
+Watch this space.

-3->1 averager/mixer: Prototypes tested.
-Doing cleanup for release
+3->1 averager/mixer: Prototypes tested and working.
+Doing cleanup for release (bypass caps intefere with plugging the damn thing in)

 1u 1->3 mult: schematic finished, pcb layout in queue